-How To Quickly Reduce That Weight Gain From The Holiday Season
+How To Quickly Reduce Weight Gain From The Holiday Season

-calculate your own BMIThe most wonderful time of the year has now come and gone, and as usual in a flash.
-So what you’re left with are presents you don’t want, credit card debt, and weight gain.
+The most wonderful time of the year has now come and gone, and as usual in a flash.
+What you’re left with are presents you don’t want, credit card debt, and weight gain.
 You have no idea what hit you as it was a month and a half of excess, letting yourself go.

-Since the unpredictable roller coaster that is the holidays are over, it’s time to readjust back to normal, to become more concerned about your weight and health, which prolongs your long-term livelihood.
+Since the unpredictable roller coaster that is the holidays are over, it’s time to readjust, to become more concerned about your weight and health, which prolongs your longevity.

 Because of times such as these, the majority of the population has become overweight, while a portion of the overweight has become obese.